adfinis/ansible-collection-signalilo/README.md

 ### `adfinis.signalilo.signalilo`

 Role uses Podman to extract Signalilo binary from Docker image or compiles it locally and deploys it using systemd.

+Extraction (`signalilo_from: docker`) or build (`signalilo_from: source`) strategies both happen locally on the Ansible controller (localhost).

 Requirements:

 When `signalilo_from: docker`:

-Playbook executor requires working Podman deployment
+Playbook executor requires working Podman deployment on localhost (Ansible controller)

 When `signalilo_from: source`:

-Playbook executor requires Go ecosystem pre-installed.
+Playbook executor requires Go ecosystem and `make` pre-installed on localhost (Ansible controller)

 Configuration: